Skip to Content

 According to the National Highway Traffic Safety Administration (NHTSA), there were 7,314 pedestrians killed in traffic crashes and an estimated 68,244 pedestrians injured in traffic accidents.
 From common knowledge and these statistics, it can be noted that when a pedestrian is struck by a car, motorcycle, commercial vehicle, or truck, the injuries are often devastating.

 Florida Statutes § 316.130(15) mandates that “every driver of a vehicle shall exercise due care to avoid colliding with any pedestrian or any person propelling a human-powered vehicle and give warning when necessary and exercise proper precaution upon observing any child or any obviously confused or incapacitated person.”
-However, not all drivers exercise this.
+However, not all drivers exercise this duty.
 All too often, drivers of cars and trucks drive while impaired, DUI, distracted, or while texting, causing serious personal injury to pedestrians.
 Car-on-pedestrian accidents often result in serious injuries, including leg fractures, arm fractures, spinal cord injury, and wrongful death

 If you or a loved one has suffered injuries in a Tallahassee pedestrian accident, call us at (855) 553-3310 or fill out our online form to schedule a complimentary consultation